COSC3020/isomorphism-nodes-connectivity-qdog307/README.md

 $f$ is a bijection because it is one-to-one (no two vertices in $V_1$ map to the same vertex in $V_2$) and onto (every vertex in $V_2$ is the image of some vertex in $V_1$).

+If it fails to have the properties then it does not fit the idea that we are proving.

 ## Sources